| Title: | User-Friendly R Package for Supervised Machine Learning Pipelines |

 variable to summarize (e.g. sensitivity or precision). |

-data frame with mean & standard deviation of sum_var
+data frame with mean & standard deviation of sum_var summarized over group_var

 Courtney Armour